-This section contains a documentation about all ARC middleware services deployment, configuration and operations.
-If you are looking for ARC Computing Element setup instruction or performance tuning parameters you are in the right place.
+This section contains the full list of documentation related to ARC middleware services deployment, configuration and operations.
+If you are looking for the ARC Computing Element setup instruction or performance tuning parameters, you are in the right place.

-4.1 ARC Configuration Reference Document
+5.1 ARC Configuration Reference Document

-4.1.1 General configuration structure
+5.1.1 General configuration structure